shaik1002/biggitlabbomb/doc/development/database/batched_background_migrations.md

 ### Throttling batched migrations

-Because batched migrations are update heavy and there have been incidents due to the heavy load from these migrations while the database was underperforming, a throttling mechanism exists to mitigate future incidents.
+Because batched migrations are update heavy and there were few incidents in the past because of the heavy load from migrations while the database was underperforming, a throttling mechanism exists to mitigate them.

 These database indicators are checked to throttle a migration.
-Upon receiving a stop signal, the migration is paused for a set time (10 minutes):
+On getting a stop signal, the migration is paused for a set time (10 minutes):

 - WAL queue pending archival crossing the threshold.